Online Master of Science in Biomedical Diagnostics

 The online program covers four core curricular areas that can help you build a more holistic understanding of biomedical diagnostics, including:

-Does my master's in biomedical sciences say 'online'?
+Does my master's in biomedical diagnostics say 'online'?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
 That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.